U.S. Restricts Electronic Devices On Flights From 8 Muslim Countries

 Royal Jordanian informs passengers

-Royal Jordanian Airline announced the security steps on Twitter on Monday afternoon.
+Royal Jordanian Airlines announced the security steps on Twitter on Monday afternoon.
 The tweet was deleted shortly afterward, but it prompted administration officials to speak to reporters Monday evening, and they said the measures would take effect Tuesday morning.

 The measure is open-ended and will be reviewed periodically.
 It covers 10 airports in the eight countries — Amman, Jordan; Cairo; Istanbul; Kuwait City; Casablanca, Morocco; Doha, Qatar; Jeddah and Riyadh in Saudi Arabia, and Dubai and Abu Dhabi in the United Arab Emirates.